RakshanaGanesh/RL-Driven-Neural-Architecture-Search/README.md

 # RL-Driven-Neural-Architecture-Search

-A Streamlit-based prototype for Neural Architecture Search (NAS) that uses a Recurrent Neural Network (RNN) controller to explore neural network architectures on MNIST dataset.
+A Streamlit-based prototype for automated neural network design that uses a Recurrent Neural Network (RNN) controller to explore neural network architectures on MNIST dataset.

 ## Features